-Gledswood Hills planning overlays
+Gledswood Hills flood map & planning overlays

 A planning-constraint profile of Gledswood Hills (Camden, NSW) - 5.81 km², mapped from live council and state overlay data.
 This suburb is moderately constrained.